jefjefhui/Digital-Prototyping-Interactive-Prototype-3/README.md

 The interactive prototype project has three digital prototypes.
 Each of these prototypes is corresponding to a specific challenge/aspect on the problem space we mentioned earlier.

-The coding folder contains the Arduino codes and the Unity codes.
+The Prototype3_Coding_Files_link.txt contains the Arduino codes and the Unity codes.

 The statement of delivery contains the documentation of the digital prototype and the testing session information.